mr-wildcard/react-relay-instagramish/README.md

-I got inspired by the [great talk](https://youtu.be/IrgHurBjQbg) by [Joseph Savona](https://twitter.com/en_JS) and decided to give a try to GraphQL and Relay.
+I got inspired by the [great talk](https://youtu.be/IrgHurBjQbg) of [Joseph Savona](https://twitter.com/en_JS) and decided to give a try to GraphQL and Relay.

 ![Joseph Savona - Relay: An Application Framework For React at react-europe 2015](presentation/joe_talk.png)